s3rvant/boardgames/Just in Time/Rulebook v26.md

 Instead of resolving an action on the player's chosen card they may discard the card to their physical meeple’s place in order to place their other 2 cards on the bottom of their deck.

 ## End Game
-If the players run out of cards they lose the game forever lost as Presentville’s space-time ceases to exist.
+If all players run out of cards and shards they lose the game forever lost as Presentville’s space-time ceases to exist.

 Otherwise the players continue to take actions until the 1st goal has been completed at which point they perform the following setup for the 2nd goal:
 * Swap the 3 place goal tokens with the 3 time goal tokens